itefixnet/bookstack-docker/DOCKER_HUB.md

 ## License

-This Docker container is provided under the MIT License.
+This Docker container is provided under the BSD 2-Clause License.
 BookStack itself is licensed under the MIT License.

 ## Support